SSH Secure Shell is an encryption network protocol that provides secure encrypted communications between two hosts.

 Use the following format to add the ssh key fingerprint to multiple hosts.

-To do so, you must add the remote hosts details to a file and call it with the ssh-keycan command as follows.
-For example, I added five hosts to the “remote-hosts.txt” file.
+Before you do that, you must add the remote hosts details to a file and call it with the ssh-keycan command as shown in the example below.
+For instance, I added five hosts to the “remote-hosts.txt” file.

 You can use any text editor to add entries.
-I recommend you to use vim editor, the most flexible and powerful text editor widely used by Linux administrators and developers.
+I recommend you to use vim editor, regarded as the most flexible and powerful text editor widely used by Linux administrators and developers.

 # vi remote-hosts.txt 192.168.1.2 192.168.1.3 192.168.1.4 192.168.1.5 192.168.1.6